deepjyoti30/ytmdl/README.md

 ## Change Defaults

-#### The defaults can be changed by editing the config file in ytmdl folder in your Music Directory
+#### The defaults can be changed by editing the config file in ytmdl folder in your .config folder

 ### Supported options to change are: